EDM / WEDM Datum Transfer

 Why it works

-Stable reference for unattended pallet changes
+Candidate reference route for a validated unattended pallet sequence.

 Notes